-INSTRUCTIONAL METHODS:

-This is an entirely online course.
-The course material is divided into 12 modules that include lectures, readings, discussions, and assignments.
+INSTRUCTIONAL METHODS: This course is entirely online.
+The course material is divided into 16 modules that include lectures, readings, discussions, and assignments.
 These activities are designed to help students engage with the material and facilitate learning and interaction with their peers in the class.
 There is no set order to complete the material within a module however; students must complete all assignments to continue to the next module.